-- a) The number and types of VASPs that are based in a jurisdiction and/or offerings services to customers based in a jurisdiction and the number and amount of transactions relating to each service; - b) The sophistication of the VASP's AML/CFT program, including the existence or absence of appropriate oversight tools to monitor VA and/or VASP activities, including whether there is appropriate knowledge and expertise of the individuals responsible for compliance with the AML/CFT program related to the VA; - c) The size and type of the customer base of the VASP, including the VASP's access to data on its customers and their activity, both within the VASP and if there is potential aggregation across platforms; - d) The nature and scope of the VA account, product or service (e.g., small value savings and storage accounts that primarily enable financially-excluded customers to store limited value) that the VASP offers; - e) Any parameters or measures in place that may potentially lower the provider's (whether a VASP or other obliged entity that engages in VA activities or provides VA products and services) exposure to risk (e.g., limitations on transactions or account balance); - f) The specific business model of the VASP; and whether that business model introduces or exacerbates specific risks and the business, organizational and operational complexity of the VASP; - -Whether the VASP operates entirely online (e.g., platform-based exchanges) or in person (e.g., trading platforms that facilitate peer to peer exchanges transactions between individual users or kiosk-based exchanges); - g) The potential ML/TF and sanctions risks associated with a VASP's connections and links to jurisdictions; - h) Whether the VASP implements the 'travel rule' or not (see Recommendation 16 in Sections III and IV); - i) Transactions from / to non-obliged entities (meaning e.g. unhosted wallets, apps etc.) and transactions where at an earlier stage P2P transactions have occurred; - j) The specific types of VAs that the VASP offers or plans to offer and any unique features of each VA, such as -AECs, embedded mixers or tumblers, or other products and services that may present higher risks by potentially obfuscating the transactions or undermining a VASP's ability to know its customers and implement effective customer due diligence (CDD) and other AML/CFT measures;
+- a.
+The number and types of VASPs that are based in a jurisdiction and/or offerings services to persons based in a jurisdiction and the number and amount of transactions relating to each service; - b.
+The sophistication of the VASP's AML/CFT program, including the existence or absence of appropriate oversight tools to monitor VA and/or VASP activities, including whether there is appropriate knowledge and expertise of the individuals responsible for compliance with the AML/CFT program related to the VA; - c.
+The size and type of the user base of the VASP, including the VASP's access to data on its users and their activity, both within the VASP and if there is potential aggregation across platforms; - d.
+The nature and scope of the VA account, product or service (e.g., small value savings and storage accounts that primarily enable financially-excluded persons to store limited value) that the VASP offers; - e.
+Any parameters or measures in place that may potentially lower the provider's (whether a VASP or other obliged entity that engages in VA activities or provides VA products and services) exposure to risk (e.g., limitations on transactions or account balance): - f.
+Whether the VASP operates entirely online (e.g., platform-based exchanges) or in person (e.g., trading platforms that facilitate transactions between individual users or kiosk-based exchanges);

+- The potential ML/TF and sanctions risks associated with a VASP's connections and links to jurisdictions; - h.
+Whether the VASP implements the 'travel rule' or not and how effectively it has mitigated the 'sunrise issue' (see Recommendation 16 in Sections III and - Transactions from / to non-obliged entities (e.g., unhosted wallets with no obliged entity, VASPs in jurisdictions where they are not subject to regulation and supervision, etc.) and transactions where at an earlier stage P2P transactions have occurred provided that such data collection is in line with national privacy legislation; - The specific types of VAs that the VASP offers or plans to offer and any unique features of each VA, such as AECs, embedded mixers or tumblers, or other products and services that may present higher risks by potentially obfuscating the transactions or undermining a VASP's ability to know its customers and implement effective CDD and other AML/CFT measures; and - k.
+VASPs' interaction with, or management of, any smart contracts14 that may be used to conduct transactions.